Technical Issues - FilmStar News 2016

 sheet numbers to ensure proper placement.

 Clicking OK generates the confirmation screen shown below.
+Repeat to include other ranges.

 The final scan sequence can now be inspected.
 There is an option to scan a 0% baseline or just assume it's zero as shown here.
 While the scan sequence can be saved in Excel format, it is also saved automatically.
 Should the UMA Sequence Builder not meet requirements, users can create sequences in Excel.